AliShaukat786/My-project-R/README.md

 # My-project-R

 Aim of R progam, R is a programming language.
 R is often used for statistical computing and graphical presentation to analyze and visualize data.
-R program is using to clean the data and for big data to analyse.
+R program is using to clean the data and also using to analyse the big data.
 Aim: To analyze the performance of Hollywood movies
 Data: Title, genre, studio, profitability and ratings for movies released 2007-2012.
 Source: InformationIsBeautiful.net ![image](https://user-images.githubusercontent.com/129103686/232570696-1c724f7d-0c87-41e9-a162-5ac010e9432b.png)